airframa/flowvis-3d/README.md

 3. **Select Python Interpreter**

-   After installing the dependencies, set the Python interpreter to the one recommended by the virtual environment:
+   After installing the dependencies, set the Python interpreter to the one recommended by the virtual environment.
+On VS code:

    - Press `Ctrl+Shift+P` to open the command palette.
    - Type `Python: Select Interpreter` and press Enter.